inetfuture/blog/source/_posts/2015-03-18-selenium-terms-explained.md

 There is also a Java based Selenium server, it listens for commands, start the driver and transfer those commands to the driver, it's more like a proxy between the two.
 The benefits of using a Selenium server is that is can manage multiple browsers in different versions and implementations, and it support distributed grid deployment.
 One server can be run in standalone mode, grid hub mode or grid node mode, where node holds actual works, hub is just a router.

-Nodes can be configured with different capabilities, including browser type, browser version and os type, etc. Then a client using a binding can declare what capabilities it want to use to run its tests, Hub will dispatch the requirements accordingly.
-Hub and nodes can run on different machines, so it's possible to deploy a grid support both Windows IE and OSX Safari, then all a client needs to know is where the hub is.
+Nodes can be configured with different capabilities, including browser type, browser version and os type, etc. Then a client using a binding can declare what capabilities it want to use to run its tests, grid hub will dispatch the requirements accordingly.
+Hub and nodes can run on different machines, so it's possible to deploy a grid support both Windows IE and OSX Safari, then all a client needs to know is where the hub is:

+{% asset_img grid-architecture.png %}

 Communication among these parts may look like this: